-While a few basic skincare ingredients have become household names, one is constantly part of the conversation: retinol.
-We’ve all heard of it, but after discussions both in and outside the office, it’s now crystal clear we’re not all exactly sure what it is—or how it works.
+While a few basic skincare ingredients have become household names—vitamin C, hyaluronic acid, salicylic acid—the substance that can really get a crowd of skincare buffs talking is retinol.
+We’ve all heard of it, but after discussions both in and outside the office, it’s now crystal clear that we’re not all exactly sure what it is—or how it works—and quite frankly, we’re a little bit scared of the stuff.
 That’s where I come in.

-In an effort to get educated (and, of course, live my wrinkle-freest life), I contacted both a top dermatologist and a celebrity aesthetician for the full rundown.
-Because two brains—and well-cared-for faces—are certainly better than one.
-Dr. Rachel Nazarian of Schweiger Dermatology Group and celebrity facialist Renée Rouleau eagerly and thoroughly answered all of my burning questions, as well as the ones I crowdsourced from colleagues and friends.
+In an effort to get educated, I contacted both a top dermatologist and a celebrity esthetician for the full rundown, because two brains—and well-cared-for faces—are certainly better than one.
+Below you’ll see that Rachel Nazarian, MD, of Schweiger Dermatology Group and celebrity facialist Renée Rouleau have so many incredible insights that make the whole retinol situation a lot clearer.

 What is retinol?

-What’s the difference between retinol, Retin-A, and retinoid?
+So what's the difference between retinol, Retin-A and retinoids?

+This is where things get a little more confusing.
 “Both Retin-A and retinol are considered types of retinoids (which is a class of medication),” says Nazarian.
 “Both can help with promoting faster skin cell turnover, and both are proven options for helping reverse signs of skin ageing.
-But retinol over-the-counter—it requires conversion in the skin to the active form, while a Retin-A is a prescription product that is more potent and slightly more effective at diminishing wrinkles and fighting acne.
+Retinol over the counter requires conversion in the skin to the active form while Retin-A is a prescription product that is more potent and slightly more effective at diminishing wrinkles and fighting acne.
 You will need to speak to a dermatologist about getting a prescription.”

 “Retin-A restores the organisation of cells through cellular turnover in the epidermis, so they are less likely to fall into the pores and block them—resulting in fewer clogged pores and small breakouts,” says Rouleau.
 “It also improves the look of wrinkles by retexturing and smoothing the skin’s surface and reducing pore size.”

-Retin-A can be helpful for those with certain types of acne-prone skin.
-“A prescription retinoid is very beneficial for anti-ageing and works on some types of acne,” Rouleau explains, “specifically whiteheads, blackheads, closed comedones, and general clogged pores."
+Retin-A can be helpful for those with certain types of acne-prone skin, explains Rouleau.
+“A prescription retinoid is very beneficial for antiageing and works on some types of acne,” she says, “specifically whiteheads, blackheads, closed comedones and general clogged pores."

 “The cons of either,” says Nazarian, “are that over-usage can cause drying and irritation of skin.
 Some people with super-sensitive skin conditions like rosacea may not be able to tolerate either.
 Both topicals also make you more sensitive to sunlight, leading to quicker and easier sunburns.
-Both are also contraindicated in pregnancy,” says Nazarian.
+Both are also contraindicated in pregnancy.”

 She continues, “Retinoids can only be damaging to skin if you have a super-sensitive underlying skin condition like eczema or rosacea and can flare and enhance inflammation.
 Still, patients with sensitive conditions like rosacea may still be able to use a retinoid, but they need to gradually introduce it into their skincare regimen, perhaps only one time weekly, and prep their skin with a topical moisturiser before applying the retinoid.
-Neutrogena’s Healthy Skin Anti-Wrinkle Cream (£14) is a great option which is also oil-free, and gentler options containing retinol can be found for use around the delicate eye area, such as Olay’s Age Defying Anti‑Wrinkle Eye Cream (£13).”
+It’s also worth noting here that this particular retinol skincare range works particularly well on sensitive skin.”

 Rouleau agrees that there are some cons: “While Retin-A was originally a topical medication for treating acne, not all types of acne are equal.
 For those who get red, sore, inflamed acne (called papules and pustules), prescription retinoids may actually worsen the condition and increase irritation and inflammation in sensitive skin types.
-Acne is an inflammatory disease of the skin, and inflaming this type of acne with retinoids is not the best strategy to getting clearer skin.
 It’s very common for people to find that a prescription retinoid can worsen their specific type of acne.
-Upon initial use, Retin-A can cause dryness, increased sensitivity, and peeling.
+Upon initial use, Retin-A can cause dryness, increased sensitivity and peeling.
 With continued use, this will subside.”

 “If you would like to use a retinoid in the summertime, it’s imperative that you wear a high-SPF broad-spectrum sunscreen daily,” suggests Nazarian.
 “Along with sunscreen, because your risk for burning is so high, I would avoid peak hours of sun and wear a broad-brim hat when outdoors.”